joeycasey87/cookiecutter_testing/README.rst

 ..
 IMPORTANT::
    The plugins support in pysteps is only available for versions >=1.4.

-Cookiecutter Pysteps-postprocessing-plugin
+Cookiecutter Pysteps-plugin
 ===========================

 ..
 README_BEGIN_TAG

-Cookiecutter template for Pysteps postprocessing plugins.
+Cookiecutter template for Pysteps plugins.
 Cookiecutter_ is a command-line utility to creates python packages projects from templates, called "cookiecutters."

 .. _Cookiecutter: https://cookiecutter.readthedocs.io

+.. note:: **Important**: Currently, only importers and diagnostic postprocessors are supported as plugins.

 .. _how_plugins_work:

 How do the plugins work?
 ========================

-When the plugin is installed, it advertises the new postprocessors to other packages (in our case, pysteps) using the python `entry points specification`_.
+When the plugin is installed, it advertises the new importers/diagnostics to other packages (in our case, pysteps) using the python `entry points specification`_.
-These new postprocessors are automatically discovered every time that the pysteps library is imported.
-The discovered postprocessors are added as attributes to the postprocessing.processors module and registered to the postprocessing.get_method interface without any user intervention.
+These new importers are automatically discovered every time that the pysteps library is imported.
+The discovered importers are added as attributes to the io.importers module and registered to the io.get_method interface without any user intervention.
+Similarly, the discovered diagnostic postprocessors are added as attributes to the postprocessing.diagnostics module and registered to the postprocessing.get_method interface without any user intervention.
 In addition, since the plugins' installation does not modify the actual pysteps installation (i.e., the pysteps sources), the pysteps library can be updated without